fieldtrip/website/faq/how_are_the_lpa_and_rpa_points_defined.md

 ## See also

 - BrainStorm documentation on [coordinate systems](http://neuroimage.usc.edu/brainstorm/CoordinateSystems)
-- <http://www.proplugs.com> for the ear molds we use at the Donders Centre
+- <http://www.proplugs.com> for the ear molds we use at the Donders Centre for Cognitive Neuroimaging (DCCN)